 - The generation of a counterargument (or unit) to a given argument (or unit) - Input.
-An argument - Output.
-Another argument attacking or opposing to the argument
+The argument to be countered - Output.
+An argument opposing to the input argument

 The EU should allow rescue boats in the Mediterranean Sea.
 Many innocent refugees will die if there are no rescue boats.
 Having rescue boats also may have negative effects.
 Even more people may die trying, believing that they may be rescued.